cutthroat78/Leaving-Cert-Notes/subjects/english/poetry/w-b-yeats/the-lake-isle-of-innisfree.md

 ## Symbolism
 The place the poet is thinking about could be a reference to heaven and his ideal place to go to in death

+## Quotes
+- "I will arise and go now, and go to Innisfree"
+- "live alone in the bee-loud glade"
+- "While I stand on the roadway, or on the pavements grey"